 Information collected on you in connection with your notification to attend the general meeting will be stored and archived internally at Paradox Interactive for a period of fem (5) years in such a manner that only a limited group within the company can access the information.
 The information is saved for the purpose of fulfilling our obligations under applicable rules and in order to be able to establish a voting register in accordance with Chapter 7 § 29 Companies Act.
 You can at any time get access to the information we have saved on you by contacting: email@example.com.

-The doors to the Annual General meeting will open at 12:15 noon.
-Snacks will be served after the meeting.
+The doors to the Annual General meeting will open at 12:45 noon.

 Paradox Interactive AB (publ)